 Who Are The “Love Your Street Tree Day” participants:

-Spearheaded by Melissa Elstein, Founding Board Member of The West 80s Neighborhood Association, Kim Johnson owner of Curb Allure tree guards, and Debby Kaplan of Goddard Riverside Greenkeepers (originally along with Elizabeth Ewell and now in her memory), Love Your Street Tree Day is a coalition of NYC volunteers, elected officials, community leaders, local businesses, government agencies, neighbors, schools, academia, and non-profits.
-We have joined to bring awareness to the importance and benefits of our NYC street trees, teach best best practices for caring for them, removing litter and reducing single-use throwaway items (such as plastic bags and plastic straws), and educating about the health and environmental hazards of dog waste.
-Originally founded in the West 80s of the Upper West Side of Manhattan, our events now attract urban tree lovers throughout the city.
-We hope “Love Your Street Tree Day” events can be a model for the rest of the city.
+We are a coalition of NYC volunteers, elected officials, community leaders, local businesses, government agencies, neighbors, schools, academia, and non-profits who have joined to bring awareness to the importance of our NYC street trees, caring for them, removing litter and reducing single-use throwaway items (such as plastic bags and plastic straws), educating about the health and environmental hazards of dog waste.
+We are a multi-generational group, from school children to seniors, who seek to improve the aesthetics and quality of life in our NYC neighborhoods.
+Originally founded in the West 80s of the Upper West Side of Manhattan, we have now attracted urban tree lovers from throughout the city, and we hope “Love Your Street Tree Day” events can be a model for the rest of the city.

 Co-sponsors have included: